Select and Move

 - Skew: 2D param, in unified mode by default

-- Skew order: non-numerical param; defines if the X Skew will be applied before or after the Y Skew
+- Skew order: non-numerical param; defines whether the X Skew will be applied before or after the Y Skew

 - Amount: weight of the global transformation.
-Can also take values outside the range 0-1, even negative ones
+Can also take values outside the 0-1 range, even negative values

 - Inverse Transform: allows you to invert the transformation matrix

-Autograph offers a wide range of methods for controlling these parameters:
+Autograph offers different ways of controlling these parameters:

 - By manipulating them with the mouse